yatima1460/Drill/README.md

 Search files without using indexing, but clever crawling:
 - 1 thread per mount point
 - Use as much RAM as possible for caching stuff
-- Try to avoid "black hole folders" using a regex based blocklist in which the crawler will never come out and never scan useful files (`node_modules`)
+- Try to avoid "black hole folders" using a regex based blocklist in which the crawler will never come out and never scan useful files (`node_modules`,`Windows`,etc)
 - **Intended for desktop users**, no obscure Linux files and system files scans